surma/surma.dev/content/things/c-to-webassembly.md

 ### Linking

 Traditionally, the linker’s job is to assembles multiple object file into the _executable_.
-Each platform handles linking differently, so there is no one tool for linking in LLVM.
+LLVM’s linker is called `lld`, but it has to be invoked with one of the target-specific symlinks.
 For WebAssembly there is `wasm-ld`.

 ```bash
 wasm-ld \